 Canadian Heroes Working on the Frontlines

-Due to the state of emergency nationwide, countless Canadians have the liberty of stocking up on goods and going home to hibernate like its going to be -40 °C outside for weeks.
+Due to the state of emergency nationwide, countless Canadians have the liberty of stocking up on goods at anytime during the day then going home to hibernate like its going to be -40 °C outside for weeks.

 While we’re at the local store shopping for food or other goods…

 - a doctor is reviewing lung x-rays in an overcrowded hospital

 - a nurse is performing a swab test for infection

 - an EMT is treating and taking a sick, elderly grandfather of three to the emergency

 - a firefighter is responding to a motor vehicle accident

 - a grocery store cashier is continuously ringing customers through